MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/manage-users.md

 # [Sales Professional](#tab/SP)

-When you create a user in the Sales app, you can define a user ID, generate a password, and assign a license and security role in a single step.
+When you create a user in the Sales Professional app, you can define a user ID, generate a password, and assign a license and security role in a single step.

-After you provide these details and select **Add**, a user is automatically created in Azure Active Directory, and the user account is available in Microsoft 365 and the Sales app.
+After you provide these details and select **Add**, a user is automatically created in Azure Active Directory, and the user account is available in Microsoft 365 and the Sales Professional app.

 ### Create a user account

 1. Make sure you have the global administrator role in Microsoft 365 and the System Administrator role in Dynamics 365 Sales Professional.

-2. In the site map, select **Sales Settings**.
+2. In the Sales Professional app site map, select **Sales Settings**.

 3. Under **Standard Settings** > **Manage Users**.

     > [!div class="mx-imgBorder"]
     > ![Manage Users in Standard settings.](media/manage-users-standard-settings.png "Manage users in Standard settings")

 4. Select **Add a new user**.

 5. Follow the instructions in the **Confirm user account creation** dialog box.

     The **Add New User** pane appears.

     > [!div class="mx-imgBorder"]
     > ![Add New User dialog box.](media/add-new-user-dialog.box.png "Add New User dialog box")

-6. Enter the following details:

-    -   **First Name**

-    -   **Last Name**

-    -   **Display Name** (required).
-This is automatically populated based on the first name and last name, and can be changed.

-    -   **Username** (required).
-This must be a unique name.
+6. Enter the user details such as first name, last name, and email address.
+In the **Username** field, ensure to provide a unique name.
 A domain name, which is usually the organization name, is appended to the username.
 For example: xyz\@contoso.com

-    -   **User email address**

 7. In the **Role** drop-down list, select a role that you want to assign to the user.
 You must assign at least one role to the user at this time.
 To assign multiple roles, see "Assign a security role to the user."

     >[!IMPORTANT]
     >Assign a role with only the privileges the user needs.

 8. Under **Password**, select the **User must create a new password when signing in for the first time** check box if you want the user to enter a new password when they sign in.

 9. Select **Contact information** to provide more details about the user.

 10. Select **Add**.

 >[!NOTE]
 >If there’s a single license type for your organization, a license is automatically assigned to users.
 If there are no licenses left, a user will be created but no license will be assigned.
 The user will not be able to use Dynamics 365 Sales Professional until a license is assigned.